Joelx/BleWinrtDll-Unity-Demo/README.md

 # BleWinrtDll-Unity-Demo

-This is a small Unity demo project showing a exemplary implementation of the <a href="https://github.com/adabru/BleWinrtDll">BleWinrtDLL repository</a> by <a href="https://github.com/adabru">adabru</a>.
+This is a small Unity demo project showing an exemplary implementation of the <a href="https://github.com/adabru/BleWinrtDll">BleWinrtDLL repository</a> by <a href="https://github.com/adabru">adabru</a>.
 <br>
 Included is a simple Unity scene containing a GUI that lists scanned BLE devices and makes the connection to a BLE device accessible via button click.
 <br>